 The component of flux that facilitates the flow of solder and holds everything together is called the vehicle.
 All of our electronic fluxes use isopropyl alcohol as a vehicle because it dissipates easily and doesn't spatter like water when heat is applied to it.
 If you've ever touched a soldering iron to a hot sponge you know what I mean.
 The last thing you want is molten solder splattering all over your board potentially causing shorts in the circuit!

-Now before you go and grab whatever flux you’ve got on your shelf, you need to realize there are different types of flux for different applications.
-Using the wrong flux can potentially destroy your circuit board and all the connections on it.
-We will go over these different types of flux in an upcoming post.
+Now before you go and grab whatever flux you've got on your shelf, you need to realize there are different types of flux for different applications.
+Using the wrong flux like an acid flux can potentially destroy your circuit board and all the connections on it.